herneh/herneh/README.md

-**Herneh Kapustanke** is my language universe.
-It consists of several manifestations you can marvel at on the following GitHub Pages:
+**HERNEH KAPUSTANKE** is my language universe.
+It consists of several manifestations you can have a look at on the following GitHub Pages:
-- [йylme](https://herneh.github.io/jylme/) — my private[^1] notes on the Mari language (*марий йылме*, Glottocode: [east2328](https://glottolog.org/resource/languoid/id/east2328), ISO 639-3: [mhr](https://iso639-3.sil.org/code/mhr)), along with bits of information about a few other languages that I am interested in.
-Go and have a look if you read in Polish.
-Opinions, comments and corrections are welcome.
+- [йylme](https://herneh.github.io/jylme/) — a home for my private notes on one particular language, along with bits of information about a few other languages that I am interested in.
-- [овда курык](https://herneh.github.io/ovda-kuryk/) — this one is my latest.
-I have a general idea about its purpose, but I still need to figure out some structural details.
-Stay tuned.
+- [овда курык](https://herneh.github.io/ovda-kuryk/) — where I am converting two PDFs into HTML files for easy online access.
 - [my sauna has been struck by lightning](https://herneh.github.io/uralic-phrasebook/) — a phrasebook (or rather: a book of sentences) in Uralic languages.
-It is a collaborative project, so go there and check if and how you can help, if you are interested.
 - …and some more coming soon.

-Welcome to **Herneh Kapustanke**.
-My name is Piotr.
 Enjoy your reading.

-[^1]: *private* as in ‘my own’ or ‘idiosyncratic’ (because I mainly write for myself), not as in ‘secret’ (otherwise I wouldnʼt put it online, right?).
 <!---
 herneh/herneh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.